syrocks3601/academicwebsite.github.io/_pages/about.md

   -
 ---

-I am an undergraduate student at Yonsei University, Seoul.
-I study Architecture for major and Computer Science as minor.
-My vision is contributing to human race by problem solving.
-Studying architecture was an important phase for me since it addresses how to solve problems in city, buildings and of course, human.
-Computer programming is also one of the fastest, strongest way of solving problems.
-My key question is always 'why?'
-Insight on what the real problem is indeed the most significant agenda in the era of uncertainty.
+I am an undergraduate student at Yonsei University in Seoul, majoring in Architecture and minoring in Computer Science.
+My vision is to contribute to humanity by solving problems.
+Studying architecture has been a crucial phase for me, as it addresses how to solve challenges related to cities, buildings, and, most importantly, people.
+Computer programming is also one of the fastest and most powerful tools for problem-solving.
+My guiding question is always, 'Why?'
+Gaining insight into the real problems is the most significant agenda in this era of uncertainty.

 Interest Area
 ======